The Importance of Knowing Your Miranda Rights

 Miranda Rights Amendment

 The Miranda Warning is based on the Fifth Amendment Bill of Rights, which places restrictions on the government’s prosecution of individuals who are suspected of crimes.
-If a criminal suspect isn’t read their Miranda rights, statements may be deemed inadmissible at trial, and any confession they make may be thrown out due to an unlawful confession.
+If a criminal suspect doesn’t read their Miranda rights, statements may be deemed inadmissible at trial, and any confession they make may be thrown out due to an unlawful confession.

 Suspects must be Mirandized regardless of the seriousness of the crime, as well as in cases where the suspect is a legal juvenile.